Tamworth - North

 Tamworth - North has emerging levels of nearby infrastructure activity, ranking in the 26thth percentile nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 27 projects likely impacting the area.
-Key projects include the Tamworth Regional Skywalk, East Tamworth Watermain Replacement, Carthage Street Rehabilitation, and Calala to CBD Recreational Path.
-The following list details those most relevant.
+Changes in local infrastructure significantly affect an area's performance.
+AreaSearch has identified 26 projects that could impact the area.
+Notable ones include the Tamworth Regional Skywalk, East Tamworth Watermain Replacement, Carthage Street Rehabilitation, and Calala to CBD Recreational Path.
+The following list details those most likely to be relevant.

 Professional plan users can use the search below to filter and access additional projects.